 If you are coming in as a group please plan appropriately for time allowed.

-Based on instruction provided from the Federal Passport Agency, when processing passports for minors, only one agent can process all applications for the minors in that family and can only process one application at a time.
 Both Parents are required to complete the application with the minor child so please make accommodations for your other minor children to be supervised while we are processing the applications.